grimesbot/MRDA_LinearRegression_UI/README.md

 -   **Seeding Ranking**: The Ranking from last "season" to give the algorithm a starting point for existing teams.
 The Ranking Points are used in the algorithm to connect all existing teams to a common "virtual" opponent.
 Since the MRDA generally uses a rolling 12 month season, we are using the Rankings calculated for last year's Ranking Deadline (see Ranking Period).
 For example, when calculating Rankings for the 3rd Wednesday of August 2025, we would use the Rankings calculated for the 3rd Wednesday of August 2024 as the Seeding Ranking.
 -   **Error**: We are representing the [standard error](https://en.wikipedia.org/wiki/Standard_error) of the linear regression statistical method as a percentage (relative standard error) using ± and % symbols and error bars on team's historical ranking point charts.
 This helps highlight the algorithm's uncertainty for newer teams and teams who've played fewer games.
 -   **Active Status**: Teams must play a minmum of 3 MRDA Sanctioned games against at least 2 unique opponents in the Ranking Period to achieve Active Status.
 Teams must maintain Active Status to earn a Rank.
--   **Postseason Eligible**: Teams must maintain Active Status and play a minmum of 5 MRDA Sanctioned in the Ranking Period to be eligible for invites to postseason tournaments.
+-   **Postseason Eligible**: Teams must maintain Active Status and play a minmum of 5 MRDA Sanctioned games in the Ranking Period to be eligible for invites to postseason tournaments.
 This measure must be met in both the June AND September Ranking periods of that year to qualify/maintain their invite.
+Teams who have three or fewer active MRDA Member Leagues located within one thousand (1,000) miles or fifteen hundred (1,500) kilometers are exempt from this additional 5 game requirement.

 Implementation